POLICY #10.12

 - Meet at least quarterly or as often as may be necessary to fulfill its function.

-- Internal Investment and Accounting Personnel shall assist the Public Treasurer in managing the operational activities of the Investment portfolio(s), including recording, reporting, the execution of Investment strategies, and due diligence oversight.
-These individuals are generally not members of the Investment Advisory Committee, but may attend meetings as needed as support staff.
+- Institutional Investment and/or accounting personnel shall assist the Public Treasurer in managing the operational activities of the Investment portfolio(s), including recording, reporting, the execution of Investment strategies, and due diligence oversight.
+These individuals are generally not members of the Investment Advisory Committee but may attend meetings as needed as support staff.

 - Authority to Manage Public Funds: The authority to manage the University’s Public Funds, subject to limitations required by Section IV.B.3., is delegated to the Public Treasurer or designee.
 If specifically approved by the Public Treasurer, the authority to invest Public Funds may also be delegated to independent Investment advisors and/or managers, but in no way reduces the role of the Public Treasurer’s responsibility for full compliance with the Money Management Act or rules of the Money Management Council (see Rule 19.5.2 of the Rules of the Money Management Council).

-- Approval of Investment Decisions: Entering into repurchase agreements, the purchase of money market funds, redemption of securities, and the sale of securities donated to the University, must be approved by one (1) of the following University officials:
+- Approval of Investment Decisions: Entering into repurchase agreements, the purchase of securities, redemption of securities (other than routine maturities), and the sale of securities donated to the University, must be approved by one (1) of the following University officials:

-- Vice President of Finance and Administration (if not designated as Public Treasurer)
+- CFO/Vice President of Finance (if not designated as Public Treasurer);

 - Independent Investment Advisors